rainycape/magick/README.md

 ImageMagick bindings for Go (golang)

+Requires Go 1.2 (or a 1.2 release candidate) due to C function pointer support.

 Supports both ImageMagick and GraphicsMagick.
 The former is used by default, while the latter can be enabled by building the package with the gm build tag.